DependableSystemsLab/LLTFI/migration.md

 review these diffs specifically before merging.
 The key files to scrutinise are `FaultInjectionPass.cpp` and `InstTracePass.cpp`.

+**Claude Code preliminary review (2026-04-14):** Both files were inspected and the insertion points appear semantically correct:

+- `FaultInjectionPass.cpp` lines 229–230, 266: uses the `BasicBlock*`
+  insertAtEnd form (`new AllocaInst(type, 0, name, block)`), which inserts at the end of the given block.
+Allocas go in the entry block (standard practice);
+  the store and load go in the respective exit block immediately after the injected value is computed.
+This is the same logical placement as before the API change.
+- `InstTracePass.cpp` lines 141–142, 144, 152, 170: uses `BasicBlock::iterator`
+  from `getFirstNonPHIOrDbgOrLifetime()` for alloca insertion (correct: before any non-PHI/dbg/lifetime instruction in the entry block), and `insertPoint->getIterator()` for stores (correct: inserts immediately before the trace call).
+All 21 tests pass with these changes.

+The remaining human task is to verify the *logical* placement makes sense for the pass's intended semantics, not just that it compiles and passes tests.

 ### H-3 — Provide onnx-mlir environment for real-model validation
 **Estimated time: 1–2 hours**